-- · Make sure that waste is only transferred to an authorized company. - Make sure that waste being transferred is accompanied by the appropriate paperwork showing what was taken, where it was to be taken and by whom. - Segregate the different types of waste that your work creates. - Label waste skips and waste containers so that it is clear to everyone what type of waste goes into what skip. - Minimize the waste that you produce and do not leave waste behind for someone else to clear away.
-Remember there is no time limit on your Duty of Care for waste.
+- Make sure that waste is only transferred to an authorized company. - Make sure that waste being transferred is accompanied by the appropriate paperwork showing what was taken, where it was to be taken and by whom. - Segregate the different types of waste that your work creates. - Label waste skips and waste containers so that it is clear to everyone what type of waste goes into what skip.